disarm-platform/fn-prevalence-predictor-mgcv/SPECS.md

 - `layer_names` - {array of strings} Optional.
 Default is to run with only latitude and longitude.
 Names relating to the covariate to use to model and predict.
 See [here](https://github.com/disarm-platform/fn-covariate-extractor/blob/master/SPECS.md) for options.

+- `additional_covariates` - {array of strings} Optional vector of column names of `point_data` referencing additional covariates to include in the model.
+Defulats to NULL.

+-  `covariate_extractor_url` - {string} Optional.
+The function currently makes use of the temporary DiSARM API function `fn-covariate-extractor` to extract values of `layer_names` at locations specified in `point_data`.
+If this algorithm is hostedsomewhere other than the DiSARM API, specify the URL here.

 - `batch_size` - {integer} Optional.
 The number of adaptively sampled locations to select.

 - `uncertainty_fieldname` - {string} Required if 'batch_size' is specified.
 The field to use to conduct adaptive sampling.
 To identify optimal locations in order to increase precision of prevalence predictions, choose 'prevalence_bci_width'.
 To identify optimal locations in order to increase classification accuracy (where classes are defined using exceedance threshold) choose 'exceedance_uncertainty'.
 Defaults to `prevalence_bci_width`.

+- `seed` - {integer} Optional.
+The random seed to use.
+Defaults to 1.

+- `v` - {integer} Optional.
+Number of folds to use for the machine learning cross-validation step.
+Defaults to 10.

 ## Constraints